PAINT CORRECTION 101 – WHAT IS PAINT CORRECTION?

-At the source, machine polishing is intended to remove imperfections on the vehicle's painted surface.
-It's a service that is completed typically to prep a vehicle for a protective coating or paint protection film.
-The process is always customized based on the type of paint, surface imperfections, and the request of the customer.
+At the source, machine polishing is intended to remove imperfections on the vehicle’s painted surface.
+It’s a typically completed service to prep a vehicle for a protective coating or paint protection film.
+The process is always customized based on the type of paint, surface imperfections, and the customer’s request.

-As such, professional detailers stick with correcting damage left my automated car wash machines, bird droppings, and other imperfections - prior to applying a professional ceramic coating or paint protection film.
+As such, professional detailers stick with correcting damage left by automated car wash machines, bird droppings, and other imperfections – before applying a professional ceramic coating or paint protection film.

 Essentially – YES.
 The process of polishing involves using a gritty substance called a cutting compound.
 When you activate the electric polisher, the polish liquid or paste is spread evenly on the vehicle’s painted surface, creating friction to cut through the clear coat of your paintwork.

-The polishers are made in multiple grit levels, some of them are intended to fill a scratch - while others are designed to remove the clear until the scratch is removed.
+The polishers are made in multiple grit levels; some are intended to fill a scratch – while others are designed to remove the clear until the scratch is removed.

-This introduces that potential risk we spoke about above.
+This introduces the potential risk we spoke about above.

-If the scratch is deeply cut into the clear coat, it is better to consult with a professional detailer or auto body repair company prior to starting to remove the damaged.
-If you cut the clear too thin, then protective coatings will have a hard time bonding to the surface.
-Additionally, the paint will not "pop" or shine as well as you would hope.
+If the scratch is deeply cut into the clear coat, it is better to consult with a professional detailer or auto body repair company before removing the damage.
+If you cut the clear too thin, protective coatings will have a hard time bonding to the surface.
+Additionally, the paint will not “pop” or shine as well as you would hope.

-So - these are the basics about paint correction.
-The video posted above by Mel Craig gives a great overview on proper paint correction techniques, how to fix those fine scratches, and the simplicity of Americana Global's patented paint correction service and system.
+So – these are the basics of paint correction.
+The video posted above by Mel Craig gives a great overview of proper paint correction techniques, how to fix those fine scratches, and the simplicity of Americana Global’s patented paint correction service and system.